Skip to main content

 Resources come from:

-• inline root config resources and resource_templates
+• inline resources and resource_templates in root config

 resources/read resolves: